My Story

 become light and balanced.
 Horses start to look bigger, they move with

 more energy and spring in their step.
-Even the expression on their faces changes.
+Even expression on their faces changes.

 The riding concepts, such as feel, timing, thoroughness,